 How our environment influences our genes, sometimes for generations into the future, is one of the hot new frontiers in nutrition research.
 The field is called epigenetics, and in this blog post, Dr Phil Parker gives his insights into evolving research.

 Epigenetics describes chemical factors that affect the expression of DNA that makes up our genes.
 While genetics refers to the gene sequence, or DNA code, epigenetics refers to all the other factors that control how and when each gene is expressed.

-A person’s ‘epigenome’ can be altered by a variety of factors including environmental pollution (e.g. BPA in plastic affects our epigenome), stress, disease and nutrition.
+A person’s ‘epigenome’ can be altered by a variety of factors including environmental pollution (such as BPA in plastic affecting our epigenomes), stress, disease and nutrition.
 Importantly, these epigenetic factors can become heritable.
-This really does mean that “you are what your mother (and grandmother) ate”… sleeps, breathes and feels.
+This really does mean that you are what your mother (and grandmother) ate, slept, breathed and felt!

 Hyper-methylation of DNA stops the production of proteins coded for by genes.
 Conversely, hypo-methylation (the focus of the current research study) allows the DNA code to be turned into a protein product.
 Turning on or off genes by methylation is not always a bad thing.
 Methylation is a common way in which the body controls specific gene expression (and thus the phenotype) of every cell in the body.

 It is methylation that is used to turn specific genes on and off giving each of us our sex whilst in utero.
 However, aberrant methylation of genes (either hyper- or hypo-) can certainly affect the proper functioning of cells and is becoming increasingly studied in a variety of diseases including cancer, obesity and mental-health.